AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The :ada:`Modulus` attribute returns the modulus of the modular type as an
 universal integer value.
-For the 32-bit :ada:`Modular` type that we've declared
+Let's get the modulus of the 32-bit :ada:`Modular`
-in the :ada:`Num_Types` package of the previous example, we get :ada:`2**32`
+type that we've declared in the :ada:`Num_Types` package of the previous
-(which is equal to 4294967296), as we can see in this example:
+example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Numerics.Modular_1